sammuelyee/docs/_cartodb-platform/import-api.md

 {% endhighlight %}

-### Import an ArcGIS dataset
+### Import an ArcGIS&trade; dataset

-This option allows you to import **at once** a complete set of layers belonging to an ArcGIS dataset.
-Such a dataset must be accessible via an ArcGIS API REST URL with the following structure:
+This option allows you to import **at once** a complete set of layers belonging to an ArcGIS&trade; dataset.
+Such a dataset must be accessible via an ArcGIS&trade; API REST URL with the following structure:
 {% highlight html %}
 http://<host>/<site>/rest/services/<folder>/<serviceName>/<serviceType>/
 {% endhighlight %}